BrakeTester

 Reported calibration errors most often occur if the device is moved during the self-check process.
 If this occurs, press the Reset button to perform a self-check again.
 The Reset button can also be used to auto-level the device at any time and is best performed when the vehicle is stationary.
 This avoids any bumps in the road distorting the levelling process and allows the self-check to function properly.

 The auto-levelling process takes approximately 3 seconds and when complete an on-screen message is displayed to indicate that the device is ready to perform the test.
 Any errors will be reported to you.
 Assuming all is well and no errors are detected, you are set to perform the test itself.
 When you are ready to test, press the Arm button.
 (The Arm button is in the same position as the Start button, the text displayed changes to reflect what you can do at that stage.)
 Note that you can press the Arm button at any time, even when the vehicle is in motion.
 To avoid false activations, which can occur or rough road surfaces, it is suggested that you press the Arm button just before you begin braking.
-Note that there is an option in the Settings to Auto-arm the device.
-If this option is set, the device will automatically arm itself once the speed of the vehicle reaches approximately 9 km/h.
-This removes the need for you to manually press the Arm button.

 Press the Cancel or Abort button if you wish to quit the current test.
 No data will be recorded if you quit a test.
 You can also press the Reset button before Arming for a test to quit the current test.

 Be aware that continued use of GPS can decrease battery life.
 Please note that if you decline to permit BrakeTest to access location data, the speedo will not function and location data cannot be generated or stored in the result files.
-If you decline to permit BrakeTest to store data to external storage, files will be stored in a private data store.
-The private data store cannot be accessed by any other app, so although you can view csv result files, you cannot view PDF files (since they use an external PDF viewer app) and you cannot send CSV or PDF files using email.
-Location and file storage permissions can be changed through the main android Settings page.

 • are reasonably flat and level